tkhq/qos/docs/testing-harness-spec.md

 - output file paths,
 - SHA-256 of host binaries,
 - SHA-256 of pivot bytes,
-- EIF/image/rootfs digest if applicable,
+- image/kernel/rootfs digest if applicable,
 - StageX base image digests if applicable,
 - timestamp for diagnostics only, not identity.

 Cargo freshness is useful but insufficient.
 Cargo tracks compiled binaries;
-builders also package binaries into rootfs trees, initramfs, EIFs, Docker layers, or TVC deployments.
+builders also package binaries into rootfs trees, initramfs, Docker layers, or TVC deployments.
 Those packaging outputs need their own cache keys and hash validation.

 ## Build Freshness By Builder